CaydendW/Purps-Colorscheme/README.md

 1. Launch Brave and go to `brave://extensions`.
 2. Check the "Developer mode" checkbox at the top.
-3. Click the "Load unpacked extension..." button and choose the desired theme directory (`Brave/Themer Dark`).
+3. Click the "Load unpacked extension..." button and choose the desired theme directory (`Brave/Purps`).

 (To reset or remove the theme, visit `brave://settings` and click "Reset to Default" in the "Appearance" section.)